santa hat

 Now you’re ready to actually start tagging your pictures.
 This is really just a matter of tagging your chosen tags (I like copy-pasting from a text document) and any other things you can find tags for (style, pose, background elements, camera framing), while removing erroneous tags (This includes the face details you automatically applied if e.g., they are facing away and you can’t see their “bangs”.
 It's generally far easier to remove incorrect tags from a few images than to add correct tags manually to the majority of images).

 After all that, review your list of tags.
-Check the list of tags to make sure nothing weird or broken (Like “socks shoes” instead of “socks, shoes” or "ocks" instead of "socks".
+Check the list of tags to make sure nothing is weird or broken (Like “socks shoes” instead of “socks, shoes” or "ocks" instead of "socks".
 You can fix such missing commas or partial words quickly with the replace function) and download your tagged training data.
 Even if this does succeed, CivitAI only stores your TD for 30 days and you may want to try a V2 in the distant future.
-Occasionally your training will fail and you’ll be refunded but have to start again and this makes it easier (I’ve only had it happen… thrice ever?), even if you can DL the TD from the training page you don’t want to risk it.
-You can also DL your TD if you want to pause since this isn't saved if you leave mid-tagging.
+Occasionally your training will fail and you’ll be refunded but have to start again and this makes it easier (I’ve only had it happen… thrice ever, all in my early days), even if you can DL the TD from the training page you don’t want to risk it.
+You can also DL your TD during tagging if you want to pause since this isn't saved if you leave mid-tagging.

 4: Set settings and train data set